allonsy/atBayInterview/README.md

 In this case, mongo is a good fit for the problem.
 IDs are generated according to RFC 4122 which nearly guarantees unique IDs (within the human lifetime).
 Therefore, we don't need a database that has ACID guarantees like a SQL system.
 Instead, we want a database that scales well into a large cluster for maximum availability and read/write speeds.
-Mongo fits this quite nicely as it scales very well into clusters and has high availability with high read/write speeds so long as the edits are to the same document (given that the UUIDs are unique, this is a safe bet).
+Mongo fits this quite nicely as it scales very well into clusters and has high availability with high read/write speeds so long as the edits are not to the same document (given that the UUIDs are unique, this is a safe bet).